jmix-framework/jmix-quickstart/README.md

-# Quick Start Sample Project
+# Jmix Security Basics

-This project is used in the [Quick Start](https://www.jmix.io/learn/quickstart/studio/) video for Jmix.
+This project is used in the [Security Basics](https://www.jmix.io/) video for Jmix.